 Bottom line: Analog cameras may help save money for those on a budget, but modern digital cameras offer improvements in image quality and ease of storage and access.
 Digital was once seen as an upgrade but is quickly becoming the standard.

-When paired with window and door sensors and professional monitoring, today’s security cameras offer a host of benefits and functionality.
+When paired with window and door sensors and professional monitoring, today’s cameras offer a host of benefits and functionality.
 Choose a system of cameras with the features that will work best for you needs and your home.
 Learn more about how today’s cameras fit into a full home security system.